KorawichSCG/data-engine/README.md

 License
 -------

-This project base under MIT license
+This project is licensed under the terms of the [MIT license](LICENSE.md).